 - the reduced cost of (hopefully) resolving queries and problems without having to leave the office

 - sales without the middle man or woman

 Research by the Henley Centre consultancy has found that call centres produce high levels of customer dissatisfaction: More than one in ten calls leave customers feeling irritated, anxious or furious as a result, the research finds that some companies would do better to close their call centres, such is the damage being caused to their reputations image building: even if the customer never rings, they know the service is there … provided of course they can get through

-3. shot in the dark: the questionnaire
+3. shot in the dark:

 The pros and cons:

 Acting on the survey: